twomice/com.joineryhq.profcond/README.md

 ### "limit"
 Optional array defining a regular expression that will limit the forms on which this rule is applied.
-Because [page-type] and [page-id] already facilitate limiting rules to specific events and contribution pages, this "limit" array is only expected to be useful in the case of multi-participant event registrations, in which the primary participant form has the formId "Register", and additional participant
+Because [entity-type] and [entity-id] already facilitate limiting rules to specific events and contribution pages, this "limit" array is only expected to be useful in the case of multi-participant event registrations, in which the primary participant form has the formId "Register", and additional participant